by ProcureDeskLast Updated : Apr-23-2022

 Here are the key features of the Precoro integrated purchasing and invoicing solution.

-After the manager approves the purchase request, a buyer can convert the purchase request into a purchase order.
+After the manager approves the purchase request within the purchasing process, a buyer can convert the purchase request into a purchase order.

 The system also supports creating a purchase order directly without an initial purchase request.